HomeLatest NewsPolicyUS to tighten regulatory ambit around tech majors, senate panel to debate app store reform bill

 According to US Senators Richard Blumenthal and Marsha Blackburn, the Senate Judiciary Committee would consider the Open App Markets Act backed by a bipartisan group of lawmakers.

 Blumenthal, a Democrat, said in a statement the bill aims to “stop Apple and Google from crushing competitors and undercutting consumers.
-Breaking the ironclad grip of these two behemoths on the multi-billion dollar app market is long overdue.”
+Breaking the ironclad grip of these two behemoths on the multi-billion app market is long overdue.”

 Advertisement